netheril96/securefs/README.md

 ## Comparison

 There are already many encrypting filesystem in widespread use.
-Some notable ones are TrueCrypt, FileVault, BitLocker, eCryptFS, encfs and gocryptfs. `securefs` differs from them in that it is the only one with all of the following features:
+Some notable ones are TrueCrypt, FileVault, BitLocker, eCryptFS, encfs, cryfs, rclone and gocryptfs. `securefs` differs from them in that it is the only one with all of the following features:

 - [Authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) (hence secure against chosen ciphertext attacks)
 - [Probabilistic encryption](https://en.wikipedia.org/wiki/Probabilistic_encryption) (hence provides semantical security)
 - Supported on all major platforms (Mac, Linux, BSDs and Windows)
 - Efficient cloud synchronization (not a single preallocated file as container)
 - (Optional) File size obfuscation by random padding.
+- (Optional) Case insensitive and case preserving filesystem (matching the default behavior of NTFS).
+- (Optional) Unicode normalization agnostic filesystem (matching the default behavior of APFS/HFS+)

 ## Install